Healthdirect Free Australian health advice you can count on.

 What are night sweats?

-If you wake up with your pyjamas and sheets soaked with perspiration, even when it’s not hot or you don’t have too many blankets on the bed, you may be having night sweats.
-Anyone can have night sweats, no matter your gender or age.
+If you wake up with your pyjamas and sheets soaked with sweat you may be having night sweats.
+This can happen even when it's cool and you don't have too many blankets on the bed.

 What causes night sweats?